Skip to content

 A former youth team coach in San Sebastian, Alguacil inherited the managerial hot seat in 2018 after a tumultuous period at the club and immediately set about implementing an exuberant and fast-paced attacking style.

-Alguacil also led Sociedad into the Champions League for the first time in 10 years and they revelled on the European stage, finishing top of Group D above Inter and Benfica.
+Alguacil also led Sociedad into the UEFA Champions League for the first time in 10 years and they revelled on the European stage, finishing top of Group D above Inter and Benfica before bowing out to PSG.

 The Basque club remain proud to their roots, focusing on their youth system to hone local talents and Alguacil is a pivotal figure in being able to tie it all together.